Update Waiting Process Instance Design

 Learn to update design changes to a sleeping process instance.

-Last published at: November 21st, 2025
+Last published at: February 2nd, 2026

 You can push process design changes to the “sleeping” process instance(s).

-Let's examine the workflow process example below.
+Let's examine the example of the workflow process below.

 You can also apply the design changes on the Render Instance page.
-Select the Utils - Update - Design menu option.
+Select the Utils > Update > Design menu option.

 You can render the process instance to view the design changes.